Treating tennis elbow

-Once we have formulated a diagnosis for the cause of the tennis elbow pain, we can provide various treatments, from my experience as a clinician these physiotherapy treatments work well for tennis elbow:
+Once we have formulated a diagnosis for the cause of the tennis elbow pain, we can provide various treatments and from my experience as a clinician, these physiotherapy treatments work well for tennis elbow:

 - Soft tissue manipulation via massage or dry needling

 - Taping of the elbow or prescription of a brace

 - Wrist extensor exercises, preferably fancy “eccentric” exercises

 - Addressing any weakness or issues in the shoulder of the affected side